-Across our university, there are programs designed specifically to engage Aboriginal students by connecting you with peers, mentors, and Elders.
+Across our university, there are programs designed specifically to engage Indigenous students by connecting you with peers, mentors and Elders.

 The Indigenous Student Achievement Pathways (ISAP) is just one of these programs.
 In it, you will:

-- share a common group of classes with other Aboriginal first-year students
+- share a common group of classes with other Indigenous first-year students

 - participate in small class sizes with culturally conscious instructors

 - enjoy cultural events and time with Elders

 “Finding a community and studying with people who have similar backgrounds and goals made all the difference.”

 When Jennifer McGillivary had finished her first year, she wasn't sure if she would continue her studies.
 "I wasn't a part of any support programs or communities and it was very lonely.
 I started to lose interest in post-secondary education."
 That was, she says, until she joined the Indigenous Student Achievement Program.

 Now, for Jennifer who is enrolled in the College of Nursing, education has become a reward unto itself.
 "As an Aboriginal female student, education is important to have alongside traditional customs and values."